Science Target Overview

 Alternatively you can just download the final images (Antennae_Band7_ReferenceImages_CASA3.4 directory) if you only want to see the final results.

-NOTE: CASA 4.0 (≥ r21811) or later is required to process the data using the guides above see http://casa.nrao.edu/casa_obtaining.shtml.
-The absolute flux calibration of the data products have changed by about 5-10% from CASA 3.3.
+NOTE: CASA 4.1 (≥ r24668) or later is required to process the data using the guides above see http://casa.nrao.edu/casa_obtaining.shtml.
+The data products have not changed since CASA 3.4.

 - The older CASA 3.4 versions of the casaguides are still available at: AntennaeBand7 Calibration 3.4 and AntennaeBand7 Imaging 3.4